isomerpages/psd-psw/_pstc-2023/Programme/Programme.md

 #### What to expect
 * Keynote address by Head, Civil Service, Mr. Leo Yip
-* Panel discussion on the SOul of Transformation
+* Panel discussion on the Soul of Transformation
 * Breakout sessions to dive into the Heart of Transformation through case studies

 #### Programme Highlights